University home > Advanced Composites Collaboration for Innovation and Science > Research > Intelligent structures

 Composites enable integration of the traditional disciplines of materials science, mechanical engineering, computer science, electrical engineering, numerical modelling and optimization to create high performance intelligent structures.
-Select from the options above for an overview of work undertaken in ACCIS under this theme.
+Select from the options below for an overview of work undertaken in ACCIS under this theme.

 Polymorphic composite structures are defined as those structures that differ in shape and geometry from the tooling from which they are made, and which may exhibit more than one stable shape in their final form.
 As such, they differ from conventional composite laminates where components are made to a shape that precisely matches that of their tooling.
 Polymorphic structures are multistable in the sense that global shape changes are possible and as such, have enormous potential in the field of adaptive structures.
 Potential applications include morphing aircraft with improved flight characteristics and biomedical devices such as exoskeletons.